TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/ethernetip_adapter.md

 ## Interrupts
 EtherNet/IP firmware generates the following interrupts.

 8 Host Interrupts (Host Interrupts 2 through 9) are exported from the PRU_ICSSG internal INTC for signaling the device level interrupt controllers.
 PRU_EVTOUT0 to PRU_EVTOUT7 correspond to these eight interrupts in the following table.
-Please check \ref PRUICSS_INTC section for more details.
+Please check \htmllink{@VAR_MCU_SDK_DOCS_PATH/DRIVERS_PRUICSS_PAGE.html#PRUICSS_INTC, PRUICSS Interrupt Controller} section for more details.

 <table>
 <tr>